 Since the KIC opened, it has been South Korean policy to request that its FTA partners allow exports from Kaesong to be considered as "Made in Korea" (meaning South Korea), thereby enabling these products to receive the preferential status conferred by the FTA.
 The Korea-Singapore, Korea-EFTA, and Korea-ASEAN FTAs contain such a provision.
 In May, the South Korean government reported to the National Assembly that it would seek treatment comparable to that provided in the South Korea's FTA with EFTA.
 That agreement lists a specific set of products that will receive FTA treatment if the KIC's contribution to the final product is no more than 40%, if final production takes place in South Korea, and if the final product is exported from South Korea.
 When questioned about this policy during the February 2, 2006 launch of the FTA, USTR Portman stated that the FTA would cover only products made in South Korea.
-At an economic press roundtable in Seoul on February 8, 2006, an unnamed official with the U.S. embassy said, "... the provisions of the FTA in our view will apply to goods originating within the territories of the
+The United States has maintained this position during the negotiations.
+During the fourth round of negotiations, U.S. lead negotiator Wendy Cutler stated that the nuclear weapon's test conducted by North Korea on October 9, 2006, confirms the U.S. position that the FTA should apply only

-&lt;sup>44 Ministry of Unification, "The Statistics on the Gaesong Industrial Complex (As of Jan.
+$^{\rm 47}$ Ministry of Unification, "The Statistics on the Gaesong Industrial Complex (As of Jan.
 31, 2006)."

-&lt;sup>45 April 2006 conversations with South Korean officials.
+&lt;sup>48 April 2006 conversations with South Korean officials.

-&lt;sup>46 U.S. Embassy in Korea, "Questions and Answers from Economic Press Roundtable with Embassy Official," February 8, 2006; January and February 2006 conversations with officials familiar with the Kaesong export control discussions.
+&lt;sup>49 U.S. Embassy in Korea, "Questions and Answers from Economic Press Roundtable with Embassy Official," February 8, 2006; January and February 2006 conversations with officials familiar with the Kaesong export control discussions.

-&lt;sup>47 For instance, the South Korea-ASEAN FTA reportedly includes a list of 100 items that will be recognized as "Made in Korea," as long as more than 60 percent of the materials from which they are made are of South Korean origin or if the added value of South Korean materials put in the product is more than 40 percent.
+&lt;sup>50 For instance, the South Korea-ASEAN FTA reportedly includes a list of 100 items that will be recognized as "Made in Korea," as long as more than 60 percent of the materials from which they are made are of South Korean origin or if the added value of South Korean materials put in the product is more than 40 percent.
 Dong-A Ilbo, "One Hundred Gaesong Product Items Recognized as 'Made in Korea'," May 17, 2006.

-&lt;sup>48 South Korean government report to the National Assembly, "Negotiating Objectives of Korea-U.S. FTA," translation provided by the U.S. Embassy, Seoul.
+&lt;sup>51 South Korean government report to the National Assembly, "Negotiating Objectives of Korea-U.S. FTA," translation provided by the U.S. Embassy, Seoul.